solyarisoftware/prompter.vim/README.md

 a:
 ```

-In the above case, to set the LLM stop waiting for user input,
+⚠ In the above case, to set the LLM stop waiting for user input,
 you could set the stop sequence as `u:` with command:

   ```viml
 let g:stop = ['u:']
 ```

+💡 Please note if you do not set the stop sequence as described above,
+the LLM will try to complete the entire conversation.
+Taht's in general not wanted because you want to write the sentence following `u:`.
+Nevertheless it's sometime useful to unset the `g:stop`
+just to see how the LLM imagine the conversation flow.

-These vim comands could be useful:
+Other vim commands that could be useful:

 - Add a new line beginning with `u: `, just pressing  the key `F6`:
   ```viml